Enigma A →

 key, the user first has to press a large knob (Lock) at the

-right side of the machine to disengage the wheels.
+right side of the machine to disengage the rotors.

-Now that the wheels can be moved freely, the user can then set all
+Now that the rotors can be moved freely, the user can then set all

-eight wheels to the desired Message Key (Spruchschlüssel) by
+eight rotors to the desired Message Key (Spruchschlüssel) by

 moving the protruding thumbwheels up and down.